mollie/WooCommerce/tests/qa/README.md

 	3.2 In case of testing 2 API methods set the respective `TESTRAIL_RUN_ID` and `MOLLIE_API_METHOD` (`payment` (is applied by default) or `order`).

+	3.3 For multistep checkout follow stepd described in [this section](#run-multistep-checkout-tests).

 4. Download tested plugin `.zip` package (usually attached to release ticket) and add it to `/resources/files`.
 You may need to remove version number from the file name.
 Expected filename: `mollie-payments-for-woocommerce.zip`.

-5. Optional: delete previous version of tested plugin from the website if you don't execute __plugin foundation__ tests.
+5. Optional: restart test env or delete previous version of tested plugin from the website if you don't execute __plugin foundation__ tests.

 6. Start autotest execution from command line for the defined scope of tests (e.g. all, Critical, etc.).
 You should see `Test plan ID: 001, Test run ID: 002` in the terminal.